 - Dimensions: 119 × 162 centimeters (46.87 × 63.75 inches)

-The Harvesters is a 16th-century painting depicting the harvest somewhere in modern-day Belgium during the months of July or August.
-Even though the exact location is unknown, it’s probably around the city of Antwerp where he lived and worked for the most part of his life.
+The Harvesters is a 16th-century painting depicting the harvest somewhere in modern-day Belgium during July or August.
+Even though the exact location is unknown, it’s probably around the city of Antwerp where he lived and worked for most part of his life.

 This painting is one of a series of paintings depicting rural life in Belgium during this period in history.
 Some peasants can be seen harvesting while others are seen consuming food, a reference to the result of the harvesting being done.